tbfisher/docker-drupal-php/README.md

 Three builds of each minor version are provided:

--   dev -- with xdebug enabled, for development in protected environments.
-Xdebug will attempt to connect back to any request for a debugging session.
+-   dev -- with xdebug.
--   stage -- same as dev except no xdebug, suitable for staging sites.
+-   stage -- same as dev except for xdebug, suitable for staging sites.
 -   prod -- suitable for production sites.